-- 67. In applying this principle to the services concentrated on by these guidelines documentation, written agreements may not be available.
-However, the absence of written documentation should not be the deciding factor in rejecting service provision or benefit but rather should be an element in any overall fact pattern on which a decision is based.
-(OECD 7.18). - 68.
-It is logical, taking into account the cumulative nature of this approach addressing routine services, the acceptance of certain working assumptions, provision of a narrative and cost pool explanations -, that the purpose of requesting supporting documentation will already have been met. - 69.
-However it may be useful to reiterate what a useful and a proportionate documentation pack may contain: - \checkmark A narrative -as detailed above. - ✓ Written agreements. - \checkmark Cost pool -as detailed above. - ✓ Justification of OECD methodology applied. - \checkmark Verification of arm's length price applied. - ✓ Invoicing system and invoices see narrative. - 70.
+- 72. In applying this principle to the services concentrated on by these guidelines documentation, written agreements may not be available.
+However, the absence of written documentation should not be the deciding factor in rejecting service provision or benefit but rather should be an element in any overall fact pattern on which a decision is based (OECD 7.18). - 73.
+It is logical, taking into account the cumulative nature of this approach addressing routine services, the acceptance of certain critical assumptions, provision of a narrative and cost pool explanations that the purpose of requesting supporting documentation will already have been met. - 74.
+However it may be useful to reiterate what a useful and a proportionate documentation pack may contain: - ✓ A narrative as detailed above. - ✓ Written agreements. - ✓ Cost pool as detailed above. - ✓ Justification of OECD methodology applied. - ✓ Verification of arm's length price applied. - ✓ Invoicing system and invoices see narrative. - 75.
 It should be noted that information from one source e.g. a written agreement may cover information required from another source e.g. a narrative.
 The extensive use of computerised systems also provides the opportunity to see summary level detail which may then prevent the need for more extensive primary documentation.